danmbrown/city-of-whispers/Playbooks/Crossroads.md

 ## Recuperation
 - You may always clear 1 Heat when you lay low for a day.
 Ask the Magistrate what you missed.
-- When you meet someone's desire, clear 1 Heat.
+- When you help someone meet their desire, clear 1 Heat.
 - When you share an intimate moment with someone and you can be yourself, clear 1 Heat.